Lessons from the Life of Pat Martino

 Pat Martino was a virtuoso of the jazz guitar world.
 He suffered a brain aneurysm in the 1980s that wiped his memory and caused him to forget how to play the guitar.
 Determined to ascend to where he was and beyond, he studied recordings of himself playing before the incident to reprogram his mind and retrain his body.
 He returned with more vitality than ever before, re-emerging as one of the most distinguished guitarists of all time.
 Sadly, Mr. Martino passed away yesterday, which caused me to pause and reflect on the lessons I have learned from him and jazz music in general.

-What can Pat Martino’s life teach us about being better executives, business owners, and leaders?
+What does Pat Martino’s life teach us about being better leaders, executives, and CEOs?

-I believe there is a distinct connection between CEOs and creative thinking.
-Both aspects require the development of insight, understanding of what to communicate and when, and a certain balance of dynamics to keep the audience engaged and responding to the consonance (harmony) and dissonance (chaos) within our companies.
+There is a special connection between leadership and creative thinking.
+It requires the development of insight, understanding of what to communicate and when, and a certain balance of dynamics to keep the audience engaged and responding to the consonance (harmony) and dissonance (chaos) within our companies.

 These skills require passion, dedication, and perseverance.
 Walking the road of business leadership can be fraught with challenges.
 Improvised music forces us to think creatively like jazz musicians and develop the ability to stay true to the vision we have in mind while remaining flexible and improvising when situations call for it.
 Pat Martino decided to seize his challenge to rebuild a more excellent version of himself.
 He climbed back to the pinnacle of the jazz world.
 What’s stopping you and your team from doing the same?